uutils/coreutils/DEVELOPMENT.md

 DEBUG=1 bash util/run-gnu-test.sh tests/misc/sm3sum.pl
 ```

+***Tip:*** First time you run `bash util/build-gnu.sh` command, it will provide instructions on how to checkout GNU coreutils repository at the correct release tag.
+Please follow those instructions and when done, run `bash util/build-gnu.sh` command again.

-Note that it relies on individual utilities (not the multicall binary).
+Note that GNU test suite relies on individual utilities (not the multicall binary).

 ### Improving the GNU compatibility